 Take Control of Your Software Implementation and ROI for Greater Benefits

 When times are tough and opportunities are scarce cutting costs becomes a necessity.
-The trick is to cut the right costs and ideally become more efficient (and profitable!) simultaneously.
+The trick is to cut the right costs and ideally become more efficient and profitable simultaneously.
 Cutting costs associated with research and development or marketing can compromise growth and poorly position your company for the future when the economic conditions improve.
-Cutting costs and risks associated with duplication, errors, missed opportunities and non-ideal processes however can be highly beneficial.
+Cutting costs and risks associated with duplication, errors, missed opportunities and non-ideal processes however can be highly beneficial with a measurable ROI.
 Plus slower times are often the ideal times to retain and utilise your key resources to get these systems in and running smoothly, which in turn positions your company to take off as soon as the industry begins to turn around.

 The issue is however that while the top 20% achieved amazing results, many do not achieve as impressive a return on investment (ROI) as this, plus implementations often go over time and over budget.
 In fact, according to Gartner research from 2008, 20-35% of all ERP implementations fail and up to 80% exceed time and budget estimates.
 So what can you do to ensure your company is one of the top 20% and not one of the unlucky ones with a larger than expected implementation invoice?